 Absolutely not - we welcome applications from single people who have support from family, friends, or communities.
 Looking after a child who has experienced a difficult start to life can require a lot from someone so we will need to be assured that you have a robust support network to help you with this important role.

-Applicants can also be married couples, couples in civil partnerships or unmarried couples (heterosexual or same sex).
-If you are in a relationship, it is important this is stable and enduring.
-Couples need to have been cohabiting for a significant period before an assessment starts.
+Applicants can also be married couples, couples in civil partnerships or unmarried couples (whether heterosexual or same sex).
+If you are in a relationship, it is important that this is stable and enduring.
+Couples need to have been co-habiting for at least two years prior to their assessment started.
 Placing a child/ren can challenge any relationship so there would need to be evidence that you have managed a variety of situations together.